 Sole proprietor vs. independent contractor: What’s the difference?

-Sole proprietors are individuals who go into business for themselves without registering their business as a special legal entity such as a corporation, a partnership, or a limited liability company (LLC).
-Sole proprietors report their business income and business expenses to the IRS on their personal income tax returns by attaching Schedule C, Profit or Loss from Business (Sole Proprietorship) to their Form 1040 or 1040-SR.
+Sole proprietors and independent contractors are self-employed individuals who go into business without registering their business as a legal entity such as a corporation, a partnership, or a limited liability company (LLC).

 The term “independent contractor” describes the relationship between a client and a self-employed person who provides services as an autonomous business rather than as a full-time employee.
 Although full-time employment has its advantages – a steady paycheck, benefits, and office space – it also typically offers less freedom than independent contractors enjoy.